-B. A framework for Ensuring Consistency between the Two Definitions of Price Stability
+B. A Framework for Ensuring Consistency between the Two Definitions of Price Stability

-The above episodes clearly show that consistency between 'measured price stability' and 'sustainable price stability' is not automatically assured in practice.
-It should be stressed, however, that 'sustainable price stability' is the primary goal for monetary policy and should never be hampered by pursuit of 'measured price stability.'
-To this end, a central bank is required to accomplish 'sustainable price stability' in the first place, and, at the same time, is also required to maintain policy credibility that is based on committing itself to 'measured price stability' according to certain criteria.
-Therefore, a desirable framework for the conduct of monetary policy is deemed to balance 'sustainable price stability' with 'measured price stability' so as to achieve compatibility between flexible policy responses and a high degree of transparency.
+The above episodes clearly show that consistency between "measured price stability" and "sustainable price stability" is not automatically ensured in practice.
+It should be stressed, however, that the latter is the primary goal for monetary policy and should never be hampered by pursuit of the former.
+To this end, a central bank is required to accomplish "sustainable price stability" in the first place, and, at the same time, is also required to maintain policy credibility that is based on committing itself to "measured price stability" according to certain criteria.
+Therefore, a desirable framework for the conduct of monetary policy is deemed to balance the two so as to achieve compatibility between flexible policy responses and a high degree of transparency.

-1. The conduct of monetary policy under conditions of structural change

-Compatibility between 'sustainable price stability' and 'measured price stability' becomes a critical problem when fundamental structural changes in the economy are under way.
+1. The conduct of monetary policy under conditions of structural change Compatibility between "sustainable price stability" and "measured price stability" becomes a critical problem when fundamental structural changes in the economy are under way.

-For example, Meyer (2000) states that a major challenge for US monetary policy at the moment is "to allow the economy to realize the full benefits of the new possibilities while avoiding an overheated economy."
+For example, Meyer (2000) states that a major challenge for U.S. monetary policy at the moment is "to allow the economy to realize the full benefits of the new possibilities while avoiding an overheated economy."
 He also emphasizes the importance of possible changes in aggregate supply and in trend growth in the evaluation of inflationary pressure.
-More precisely, taking account of the recent development in monetary policy rules under uncertainty, he emphasizes the following three points: (1) the estimate of the GDP gap should be updated on the basis of all available data; (2) the aggressiveness of response to the output gaps should be adjusted in light of the uncertainty about their measurement; and (3) policy becomes less pre-emptive and more aggressively reactive as the degree of uncertainty about the GDP gap rises.
+More precisely, taking account of the recent development in monetary policy rules under uncertainty, he emphasizes the following three points: (1) the estimate of the output gap should be updated on the basis of all available data; (2) the aggressiveness of response to the output gap should be adjusted in light of the uncertainty about their measurement; and (3) policy becomes less preemptive and more aggressively reactive as the degree of uncertainty about the output gap rises.

-Furthermore, Meyer (2000) points out that the current strategy can be viewed as 'a nonlinear Taylor rule under uncertainty,' which is illustrated in Figure 10.
-That is, although the response to the GDP gap is attenuated in a region around the best estimate of potential GDP, the policy response should become more aggressive once the GDP gap moves sufficiently below or above the best estimate of the neutral level.
-The non-linear Taylor rule can be regarded as an application of the 'opportunistic approach'40 to policy evaluation of the GDP gap, which is a preemptive component in a Taylor-type policy reaction function.41
+Furthermore, Meyer (2000) points out that the current strategy can be viewed as "a nonlinear Taylor rule under uncertainty," which is illustrated in Figure 10.
+That is, although the response to the output gap is attenuated in a region around the best estimate of potential output, the policy response should become more aggressive once the output gap moves sufficiently below or above the best estimate of the neutral level.
+The nonlinear Taylor rule can be regarded as an application of the "opportunistic approach"38 to policy evaluation of the output gap, which is a preemptive component in a Taylor-type policy reaction function.39

-40 The opportunistic approach is the notion that, while maintaining price stability as the ultimate goal of monetary policy, monetary authorities should refrain from taking rough-and-ready policy responses
+^{38.} The opportunistic approach is the notion that, while maintaining price stability as the ultimate goal of monetary policy, monetary authorities should refrain from taking rough-and-ready policy responses considering the possibility of favorable external shocks on inflation if and when the inflation rate is at the level not so divergent from the long-term objective level, or is not likely to diverge from the current level.
+For details, see Orphanides and Wilcox (1996).